Going Overseas: The Right AttitudeiStockphoto

 - Do unfamiliar surroundings upset you rather than energize you?

 - Do you easily give up upon encountering difficulties instead of soldiering on?

-A Spouse or Family That Will Put Up With It
+A Supportive Spouse or Family

 The Right Attitude

-In the end, the success of your time as an expatriate will mostly come down to three things.
-An honest evaluation of your practical and psychological assets before going overseas, well-organized preparations, and the necessary soft skills for emotionally supporting your family and adjusting to a new environment, are all essential.
-Under these conditions, going overseas will still be a demanding experience, but also an extremely rewarding one.
+In the end, the success of your time as an expatriate will mostly come down to three things: An honest evaluation of your practical and psychological assets before going overseas, well-organized preparations, and the necessary soft skills for emotionally supporting your family and adjusting to a new environment, are all essential.
+Under these conditions, living overseas will still be a demanding experience, but also an extremely rewarding one.